darrenaddy/1/content/Machine/flow-through_steel_header_machine/index.md

 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+Triad's Flow-Through Steel Header machine, allows you to build a more consistent quality steel header, in less time - maximizing your available labor.
+Multiple header sizes are possible.

+Assemble your pieces on the mandrel, which provides a square, internal support.
+Adjust the width of the screw dollies, from 4" up to 16" apart.
+Feed the mandrel with header into the screw dolly area and engage with a foot switch.
+Easily glide the piece through on a roller conveyor table, as you drive four screws simultaneously at your desired spacing.
+The assembled header slides off the mandrel and it is ready to repeat the simple process for the next header.

+Your choice of two mandrels is provided with the machine.
+Additional mandrels are also available, to meet all your header sizing requirements.

+The Triad Flow-Through Steel Header Machine is air-driven with easy to understand controls and stop settings.
+Dump all air in the lines at the touch of a button.

+###### Video Demonstration

+{{< youtube id="NLWUmsl5PZs" autoplay="true" color="white" yt_start="2" rel="0" >}}

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+* Electrical Standard: 120 V, 1 PH, 20 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+* Air Requirements: 100 PSI, 4 CFM

-- Size: 36' L x 15'10" W

-- Weight: 2700 lbs.

-- `Specifications subject to change without notice.`
+`*Specifications subject to change without notice.`

-### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}

-### Options
+###### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)
+* Your choice of mandrel sizes (2 are included, with more sizes available.)

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.